cozy/cozy-stack/docs/config.md

 - `/images/default-wallpaper.jpg`: the image to use as the default wallpapper on the home.
 - `/images/icon-cozy-home.svg`: the home icon used and displayed by the cozy-bar.
+- `/images/icon-cozy-home-inverted.svg`: the home icon used and displayed by the cozy-bar when using the theme inverted.